8nhuman8/nebular-automata/README.md

   height                The height of the image.

 Basic options:
-  -sp X Y, --starting-point X Y
+  -sp X Y, --start-point X Y
                         The coordinate of a starting point.
 By default it's in the middle.
-  -rc FLOAT, --reproduce-chance FLOAT
+  -pr FLOAT, --probability FLOAT
                         The chance the square can produce other squares.
 By default it's 0.51 -mc INT, --max-count INT
                         The maximum number of squares in the image.
 By default, this is half of all pixels in the future image.

 Multicoloring options:
-  -r, --random-colors   All colors will be random.
+  -rc, --random-colors  All colors will be random.
   -rbg, --random-background
                         Background color will be random -cn INT, --colors-number INT